Arable/data-check/README.md

 # data-check
-to check the data and other test
+this repo is basically created to do some data check and comparison